Jamboree (Beat Happening album): Content

 The album marks a darker approach to the twee pop for which the band is known, due largely to an increased use of guitar distortion, more professional production, and increased emphasis on Calvin Johnson's deep voice than in the group's earlier recordings.
 The majority of the songs are sung by Calvin Johnson, while Heather Lewis only provides vocals on two songs, the uncharacteristically brash "In Between" and the more typically understated "Ask Me."
 At the time of the album's release, Johnson described Jamborees sound as "dark and sexy."
 Still, the band retained their emphasis on exuberance over musicianship, as Bret Lunsford stated in an interview that, while recording album opener "Bewitched," his guitar string got stuck on a protruding screw and he continued to play through the song, hitting the string a bit harder until it became unstuck.
 Author Dave Thompson, in his book Alternative Rock (2000), wrote that it "captur[es] the same aura of unamplified amplification" as on Rock 'n' Roll with the Modern Lovers (1977) by Jonathan Richman and the Modern Lovers.

 Release and reception

-Jamboree and the accompanying Crashing Through EP were Beat Happening's first releases to garner wide-spread distribution, as the result of K Records linking with Sub Pop.
+Jamboree and the accompanying Crashing Through EP were Beat Happening's first releases to garner widespread distribution, as the result of K Records linking with Sub Pop.
 Johnson had previously contributed to a fanzine put out by Sub Pop prior to the existence of the band.
 It got additional attention thanks to Fisk, Mark Lanegan and Gary Lee Conner of Screaming Trees working on the album.
 Beat Happening and Screaming Trees would later issue a split EP, Beat Happening/Screaming Trees, that same year.

 AllMusic said of the album: "...each cut is a marvel of innocence and ingenuity."
 Thompson saw it as a "rougher, more varied set than the defiantly monotone debut, where ghosts of The Cramps and the grunge-to-come collide in deft delirium."